ModusCreateOrg/evade-arduboy-game/README.md

-# Arduboy Game

-Arduboy Game for Client Gifts, 2016 Holidays.
+# Evade - A Space Shooter Game for Arduboy by Modus Create

+This is an Arduboy game, written as a gift for [Modus Create](http://moduscreate.com) clients for the 2016 holiday season.

 ![Arduboy](arduboy.gif)

 ## Quick Start

-Arduino has it's own IDE based upon the Wiring and Processing IDE.
-A program in this environment is refered to as a Sketch.
+You will need an Arduboy, which you can get from:

+* [Arduboy](https://www.arduboy.com/store/products/arduboy) (different case colors available)
+* [Adafruit] (https://www.adafruit.com/products/3264) (white case only)

+Ardubo is Arduino based.
+A program for the Arduino is referred to as a "Sketch".
+To install our game on your Arduboy, you will need to get the Arduino IDE.

 The IDE can be downloaded here:

 [Arduino IDE](https://www.arduino.cc/en/Main/Software)

 Once you have it installed follow the steps under Resources to install the Arduboy library.

-To add new files to a sketch you can use the drop-down in the top right.

-Select the option "New tab"

-Tabs can be renamed and deleted from this menu.

 When you plug a device into your USB port you need to set the *Port* from the *Tools* menu.